hgandia/edjServer/README.md

-# edj-backend
+# edjServer
-edj-backend is a backend REST API for the front end edj-react at www.estrelladejacob.org.
+edjServer is a backend REST API for the front end edj-react at www.estrelladejacob.org.